If you’ve got room in your dash for a double DIN head unit, you’re in luck because the following decks will put that extra space to great use.

 We hope you enjoyed reading this buyer’s guide for the best double DIN head units out in the market right now and checking out each of the reviews to see which head unit is going to work best for your needs.
 Chance are that you’re going to identify two or maybe three different head units that all can do a great job for what you want.
 Although this gives you more choices and you have to make a decision, that’s a good position to be in and not be stuck in a situation where you’re deciding between different head units that none satisfy all of your requirements and you will settle for less.

 When you do have 2 or more to choose from, then you can move from your “must have” list of items to the “nice to have” list.
-These could be additional features that are not that important to you or you don’t see yourself using them much, but maybe there will be a need for it in the future if you change your habits or someone turns you onto some way of listening to music or features that could enhance your experience.
+These could be additional features that are not that important to you (like built-in Bluetooth or hands-free calling) or you don’t see yourself using them much, but maybe there will be a need for it in the future if you change your habits or someone turns you onto some way of listening to music or features that could enhance your experience.
 There’s also the aesthetic aspect or looks of the head unit that you can use to make a final decision.

 Today, you have head units that offer a lot of customization options in terms of the colors of illumination of the standard buttons that they have.
-Even more so today, however, we really don’t have many buttons left and more about touch screen technology.
+Even more so today, however, we really don’t have many buttons left and more about touchscreen technology.
 Still, whether it’s buttons or maybe how the user interface is setup and allows the user to customize to their taste, that’s a good factor to use for picking your final choice.
 Some people definitely like to tweak every last little thing on their products, especially in terms of looks and maybe user interface functionality.
 If you’re one of those people, then this is a great area to look for a particular brand or model that may differentiate itself for you to pick as your winner.

 Also, see what you think about the actual touch screen in terms of size, of course, but also the material and technology used.
 The touch screen can make a significant difference in terms of lighting, clarity, and even touch response.
 Other important features to think about are if they have built-in Bluetooth.
-And, are hands-free calls possible and are they done via Bluetooth.
+And, are hands-free calls possible and are they done via built-in Bluetooth.
 Whether single DIN or the latest double DIN head units, they should all be easy to use as you don’t want a car stereo that is frustrating.
 After all, an upgraded car stereo should give you more enjoyment and that’s what car stereos are for after all, right?

 Of course, don’t forget some of the main fundamentals like how much power is provided and across how many channels.
 You’ll see this information designated as the following examples: 25 Watts x 4, 50 Watts x 4, 125 Watts x 4, or 75 Watts x 4.
 This is telling you how much power (Watts) the head unit is able to provide to how many channels of audio, that’s the “x 4” part.
 So, x 4 after the power amount means 4 channels.
 So, 25W x 4 means that the deck provides a maximum of 25 Watts to 4 channels (x 4) of audio.
 So, if you have 4 pieces of speakers in your overall car system, each speaker will be fed 25 Watts from your head unit.
 As well, 125W x 4 means that you’re getting 125W of power to x 4 or 4 channels of audio.
 Finally, 75W x 4 means you’re getting 75 Watts to 4 channels (or x 4) of audio output.
 Conversely, if you have a need for 6 channels of audio (so, x 6 and not x 4), then you would look for a head unit that has a specification of something like 55W x 6.

-Ultimately, the best double DIN deck for you will feature built-in Bluetooth, stream music, and be easy to use.
+Ultimately, the best double DIN deck for you will feature built-in Bluetooth, stream music, hands-free calling, and be easy to use.
 Now, you may have additional needs like video output, one USB port, also allows support for a rear camera, also comes with a remote, maybe a graphic equalizer, support for your iPod iPhone, features responsive touch screen, have the capability to sync with two phones, and maybe also be a CD receiver.
 Those are the additional things you should look for above in our reviews to make the right choice.

 Getting an aftermarket double DIN head unit is one of the best upgrades you can make to your car’s audio, and beyond that, they take care of a lot more than just sound these days.
 This is your interface to your vehicle, and your connection to the world.
 And a double DIN can be so much more enjoyable than a single DIN head unit.